5 things India need to do right to beat Australia in the 1st BGT 2024-25 Test ft. team selection

 But India need to be careful.
 Jadeja, as one of the most technically sound players in the lineup who has done well overseas, is a key cog in the batting unit.
 Siraj, meanwhile, has been underwhelming for a considerable period of time.
 The fast bowler's pace has gone down by a significant margin, and his accuracy has left a lot to be desired as well.

-It's understandable if India want to blood in some youngsters and go at Australia, but they also need to make smart decisions.
+It's understandable if India want to bring in some youngsters and go at Australia, but they also need to make smart decisions.

 #2 Jasprit Bumrah and Co. must have clear plans against the likes of Usman Khawaja and Travis Head